The SLD broadband light source

-FJORD is the SLED broadband light source designed and developed by PYROISTECH to provide a personalized spectral response in the NIR to the applications of the most demanding users.
-It exists the possibility of combining up to 8 modules to choose from high power SLED, and including in addition to this the option of adding an extra module to control the power of each SLED individually.
+FJORD is the SLD broadband light source designed and developed by Pyroistech to provide a personalized spectral response in the NIR to the applications of the most demanding users.
+SLDs are also known as SLEDs o superluminescent diodes, and their operation is based on amplified spontaneous emission (ASE), also called superluminescence.
+Pyroistech offers the possibility of combining up to 8 modules to choose from high power SLDs, as well as adding an extra touch screen or USB connection to control the power of each SLD individually.
 Its compact, silent and sturdy design allows its integration in whatever type of application, covering a wide range of possibilities, from optical laboratories, fiber optics testing, Bragg grating interrogation, tomography, or industrial sensors among others.

-- Configurable spectral bandwidth (up to 8 different SLED available from the table below).
+- Configurable spectral bandwidth (up to 8 different SLD available from the table below).

 - Short stabilization time <1 min